The Surprising Agreement Between Convex Optimization Theory and Learning-Rate Scheduling for Large Model Training: Applications

 Considering the results in \cref{fig:reanalysis-horizon-transfer}, we conclude that the schedule adaptation suggested by theory leads to a slight but noticeable improvement in validation loss for both extended horizons.
 The improvement is more pronounced for the larger $210$M model.
 Moreover, we observe a sudden drop in loss after decreasing the schedule at $40$k steps, analogous to what the theoretical bound predicts, albeit the loss decrease thereafter is slower than expected (cf.\ \cref{fig:horizon-transfer-i}).
-We also test adapting the cooldown length as described in \ref{item:cooldown-extension}: for a total length of $100$k steps, if cooldown is initialized immediately after $40$k steps (cooldown fraction of 60\%), we observe even larger improvements as in the previous case (see \cref{fig:misc-plots-adapt-cooldown}).
+We also test adapting the cooldown length as described in \ref{item:cooldown-extension}: for a total length of $100$k steps, if cooldown is initialized immediately after $40$k steps (cooldown 60\%), we observe even larger improvements as previously (see \cref{fig:misc-plots-adapt-cooldown}).

 From \cref{fig:reanalysis-horizon-transfer,fig:misc-plots-adapt-cooldown}, we see that the improvement in loss of the adapted \wsd{} schedule over a naive continuation is in the range of $0.01$.
 This raises the natural question of the relevance of such an improvement.
 To answer this, we estimate the slope of our loss curves\footnote{We do linear regression on the loss values of the baseline run between $[64\,000, 84\,000]$ for the $100$k run, and between $[144\,000, 164\,000]$ for the $200$k run.
 This accounts proportionally for the cooldown.}: we find that for $T_2=100$k, a decrease of $0.01$ takes roughly $6$k steps in the constant learning-rate phase; for $T_2=200$k, it takes roughly $14.5$k steps.
 This translates to $0.6$B and $1.5$B tokens, respectively.
 Notably, to match the adapted \wsd{} schedule, this would require a substantial amount of $6$\% and $7.25$\% longer training.
 Another way to reason about the significance of the loss improvement is through the use of \emph{scaling laws}, which leads to very similar estimates (see \cref{sec:app:training-details}).